 - You can’t have previously made a downsizer contribution to super

 - The maximum amount of super savings (not including subsequent earnings) that can be transferred into a retirement pension increased to $1.7 million on 1 July 2021, but not for everyone.
-Find out more in our article - Transfer balance cap set to increase to $1.7 million
+Find out more in our article - Transfer balance cap set to increase to $1.7 million. - Transfer balance cap set to increase to $1.7 million

 - The costs involved in selling a property and buying another one (if that’s also on the agenda) can be considerable, so you’ll need to take into account any additional property-related costs